codurance/site/_posts/2016-01-10-clojure-vim-environment.md

 Here’s what my vim Clojure dev environment looks like:
 ![My Clojure Env](/assets/img/custom/blog/vimenv.png)

-I have found that some investment into learning better vim usage has allowed me to become more productive than I was with Cursive, although it will not suite everyones taste.
+I have found that some investment into learning better vim usage has allowed me to become more productive than I was with Cursive, although it will not suit everyones taste.
 The codebases I work on are relatively small and I may still prefer Cursive for larger codebases.
 Having said that, I like the argument that we should never have a single large codebase.
 At least for now vim is my new favourite editor for Clojure.
 Then again!
 I have not tried Emacs … yet!